 Cinema and Digital Media, Class of 2024

 Being awarded the James and Leta Fulmor Scholarship was one of the main reasons why I decided to attend UC Davis.
-And as first-generation, low-income student, this award means the world to me since it relieves a large burden from my parents, and I know that I can graduate with little to no debt.
+And as a first-generation, low-income student, this award means the world to me since it relieves a large burden from my parents, and I know that I can graduate with little to no debt.

 English, Class of 2025

 As soon as I received this scholarship, I knew that UC Davis was the school I would be attending.
-This scholarship meant, first and for most, that there were people at UC Davis that believed in me and cared about education so much that they were willing to support me financially while earning my degree.
+This scholarship meant, first and foremost, that there were people at UC Davis that believed in me and cared about education so much that they were willing to support me financially while earning my degree.
 It also meant that my passions and sacrifices were noticed, appreciated, and valued.
 I feel wanted here, and that extra reassurance is very comforting.

-In the Undergraduate Honors Program, I am able to continue developing the passions that bring me joy while also balancing my school work.
+In the University Honors Program, I am able to continue developing the passions that bring me joy while also balancing my school work.
 Priority registration, as another UHP perk, makes the path to earning my degree even smoother and more enjoyable.